raphaelsty/neural-tree/README.md

 ## Contributing

-We welcome contributions to Neural-Tree Our focus includes refining the clustering of ColBERT embeddings through hierarchical clustering, which is currently facilitated by TfIdf.
-Additionally, there's an opportunity to contribute towards optimizing clustering, aiming to achieve comprehensive ColBERT cluster optimization independently of TfIdf.
-Neural-Cherche is also a tool designed to enhance tree visualization, model node topics, and leverage the tree structure to accelerate Large Language Model (LLM) retrieval.
+We welcome contributions to Neural-Tree.
+Our focus includes improving the clustering of ColBERT embeddings which is currently handled by TfIdf.
+Neural-Cherche will also be a tool designed to enhance tree visualization, extract nodes topics, and leverage the tree structure to accelerate Large Language Model (LLM) retrieval.

 ## License